compphil2mmae/compphil2mmae.github.io/content/authors/reta.luescher-rieger/_index.md

 ---
 # Display name
-title: Resa Lüscher-Rieger
+title: Reta Lüscher-Rieger

 # Full name (for SEO)
-first_name: Resa
+first_name: Reta
 last_name: Lüscher-Rieger

 # Username (this should match the folder name)
 authors:
-  - resa.luescher-rieger
+  - reta.luescher-rieger

 # Is this the primary user of the site?
 superuser: false